 1.3.4 You are licensed for Type 1 regulated activity (dealing in securities) and you wish to carry out Type 4 (advising on securities), Type 6 (advising on corporate finance) and/or Type 9 (asset management) regulated activity.
 You do not need to be licensed for Types 4, 6 and 9 provided that these activities are carried out wholly incidental to your securities dealing business.
-This exemption normally applies to stockbrokers who provide investment advice or manage discretionary accounts for their securities clients.
+This exemption typically applies to stockbrokers who provide investment advice or manage discretionary accounts for their securities clients as subordinate services to the securities dealing services.
+However, this exemption may not be applicable if the actual arrangement indicates the existence of a distinct service (e.g. clients of discretionary account management services will be charged a fee based on their assets under management).